AmandaUrist/CAP-Processing-Script/README.md

 ## Liscense
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.

 The manuscript text is not open source.
-The authors reserve the rights to the article content, which is currently submitted for publication in the JOURNAL NAME.
+The authors reserve the rights to the article content, which is being submitted for publication in PNAS.